Year of entry 2024

 Watching in China?
 View this video on YouKu.

-Core modules will provide a sound understanding of social justice theories as well as develop your competence in the exercise of socio-legal research methods and skills.
+Compulsory modules will provide a sound understanding of social justice theories as well as develop your competence in the exercise of socio-legal research methods and skills.
 The seminar teaching approach will also require you to be proactive and develop the necessary oral presentational skills.

 Essay assessments for each module will develop your ability to be self-directed and to think critically and analytically.
-The dissertation will allow you to develop and demonstrate your ability to work as an independent and proactive scholar, giving you in-depth knowledge and a critical understanding of law and social justice in relation to your particular research question(s).
+The dissertation will allow you to develop and demonstrate your ability to work as an independent and proactive scholar, giving you in-depth knowledge and a critical understanding of law and social justice in relation to your own research question(s).

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.